Rakeshkumarsahugithub/Log-Ingestion-and-Analytics-System/README.md

-# LogIngio - Real-time Log Ingestion and Analytics System
+# Real-time Log Ingestion and Analytics System using WebSocket

 A modern, full-stack log management system built with Node.js, Express, React, and WebSocket for real-time log ingestion, querying, and analytics.
 This project demonstrates scalable architecture patterns for handling structured log data with real-time updates and comprehensive filtering capabilities.
 Think of it like a smart log viewer that updates instantly when new logs arrive.